SkyOfSteel/Static_Resume_in_AWS/README.md

 # Static Resume in AWS
 This is a blog-style repository to describe what I've learnt while doing the [Cloud Resume challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/) in AWS.

+> [!IMPORTANT]
+> In case of any errors caused by the failed authorization, the following command can be used in the CLI to decode the failure message:
+> `aws sts decode-authorization-message --encoded-message <encoded message from the error>`
 ## Host: EC2 vs. S3
 <details>